Call +44 20 3662 6586 or +44 7900 882371

 All gutters should be cleared out regularly and any leaks repaired where necessary to help prevent dampness and damp penetration occurring, which can lead to other problems within the building, such as deterioration of masonry.

 Movement in buildings can be caused by downpipes that do not allow water to drain away properly.
-A high concentration of water in a localised area can cause the soil beneath foundations to erode away leaving the structure of the wall unstable.
-This is quite common where water butts are used, often for conservatories and they are left to overflow.
-A conservatory normally has quite shallow foundations that can be easily influenced by movement beneath.
+A high concentration of water in a localised area can cause the soil beneath foundations to erode leaving the structure of the wall unstable.
+This is quite common where water butts are used, often for conservatories, and they are left to overflow.
+A conservatory normally has shallow foundations that can be easily influenced by movement beneath.

 Masonry paint can also be used on stucco or stone dressings and is sometimes directly applied to brickwork and in these places, it can also be an issue.
 Our reports may recommend further investigation or that advice is obtained from a specialist in either external rendering or external decoration so that it is possible to quantify the cost of any necessary remedial work.